 In Gothic Europe from around 1000 AD, people often wore jewellery to show their religious devotion.
 Crosses and images of saints dominated design.

-Gemstones were mainly polished into smooth oval or round shapes called cabochons.
+During this time, referred to as the Romanesque design era, gemstones were mainly polished into smooth, oval shapes called cabochons.
 Gold, silver and precious gems were used in jewellery pieces worn by nobility.

 The lower classes wore items made of cheaper materials, like copper and enamel.
 Colourful gems were highly valued because of their symbolism.

 Romanesque Style Sapphire Cross

 3. Renaissance Inspired Vintage Style Jewellery

 During the Renaissance, from the 14th and 17th century, jewellery became splendorous.